Short traps on rigged stocks

 Is this play going away any time soon?

-Shorting small cap stocks and hard to borrow stocks is becoming more and more accessible by more brokers each year providing the access to shares on those stocks.
-For that reason it should be expected the frequency of rigged assets to not just fade over time but potentially increase in more and more such examples.
-Few years ago there were only few decent brokers with access to shorts on such assets , today there are dozens of new brokers, this creates more shorting volume of retailers on stock, giving riggers more opportunities to form the traps.
+Shorting small-cap stocks and hard-to-borrow stocks is becoming more and more accessible by more brokers each year, providing access to shares on those stocks.
+For that reason, it should be expected the frequency of rigged assets to not just fade over time but potentially increase in more and more such examples.
+A few years ago, there were only a few decent brokers with access to shorts on such assets; today, dozens of new brokers create more shorting volume of retailers on stock, giving riggers more opportunities to form the traps, especially on short side.

 Symmetry of structure and its importance